KittyCAD/kcl-experiments/fantasy-docs.md

 enum ExtrudeTop = Open | Closed(Material)
 ```

 has two possible variants.
 The first variant is `Open` and this variant only has one possible value: the `Open` itself.
-The second variant,`Closed`, has a field `Material`, so if you create a value of type `ExtrudeTop::Material` it must also have a `Material`.
+The second variant,`Closed`, has a field `Material`, so if you create a value of type `ExtrudeTop.Material` it must also have a `Material`.

 The standard library uses enums, and users can create their own.
 There are no nulls or undefined in KCL, instead, we use the Option enum: